Brandon Pertzborn

 Brandon Pertzborn (born October 17, 1994) is an American musician who is the current drummer for the punk rock band the Offspring and former drummer for Marilyn Manson, Suicidal Tendencies, Black Flag and Doyle.
-He has also toured with Corey Taylor, Limp Bizkit and Ho99o9.
+He has also toured with With Our Arms to the Sun, Corey Taylor, Limp Bizkit and Ho99o9.

 Early life

-Pertzborn was born in Grapevine, Texas where he started playing the drums at the age of 14.
+Pertzborn was born in Grapevine, Texas, where he started playing the drums at the age of 14.
 He took his first drumming lessons at school, but soon dropped out to learn on his own.
-Within a few years he joined several bands with friends.
+Within a few years, he joined several bands with friends.
 After playing the drums for a few years, Pertzborn began teaching drums at multiple music schools in the area.

 Career

 Black Flag and Doyle

-In 2014 Pertzborn received a e-mail from Black Flag's Greg Ginn, who, after seeing a number of videos, asked him if he wanted to audition.
+In 2014 Pertzborn received an e-mail from Black Flag's Greg Ginn, who, after seeing a number of videos, asked him if he wanted to audition.
 The band went on tour in 2015 and was the opening act for the band Doyle, a band led by Misfits guitarist Doyle Wolfgang von Frankenstein.
 As a result, Pertzborn received a call from the band offering him to join Doyle.
 Pertzborn accepted the offer and joined Doyle.
 Immediately after touring with Doyle, he recorded the drums for Doyle's second album, Doyle II: As We Die.